theiagen/utilities/scripts/README.md

 ### update_theiaviral_dbs.py

 TheiaViral uses CheckV for assembly QC and Skani for dynamic reference genome selection.
-This script downloads the CheckV database and builds a Skani viral database for non-SARS-CoV-2 complete genomes and another Skani database for SARS-CoV-2 complete genomes.
-It builds the viral genome databases from the latest viral nucleotide data, removes segmented accessions initially, and adds complete segmented genome assembly accessions identified from RefSeq to the non-SARS-CoV-2 database.
+This script downloads the CheckV database and builds a Skani viral database for non-SARS-CoV-2 complete genomes and another Skani database for RefSeq SARS-CoV-2 complete genomes.
+It builds the viral genome database from the latest non-RefSeq viral nucleotide data, removes segmented accessions initially, and adds complete RefSeq segmented genome assembly accessions to the non-SARS-CoV-2 database.
+SARS-CoV-2 is built from RefSeq only.
 Skani's databases are compressed using their high throughput sketching methodology.
 This will upload a date tagged Skani and CheckV databases.
 Following upload, an update will require updating Skani and CheckV database references to the new upload date version in TheiaViral scripts.

 #### requirements